alanbernstein/blog/content/posts/tanzania-2.md

 Next, we walked, a lot.

 I'll just be honest - the hiking part was easy.
 Being fit helps, I'm sure.
 Knowing what to expect from high altitude was great.
 All the training I did was worth it.
-That said, the days of the trek were [../tough-mudder#obstacles](no challenge).
+That said, the days of the trek were [no challenge](../tough-mudder).
 Summit night, however, was the most physically taxing activity I have ever experienced.
 We'll get to that soon enough.

 It was early on the first day that I noticed Joanne carrying an e-cigarette.
 She was the only one of the nine hikers that didn't make it to at least Stella Point.